arpitbbhayani/articles/blogs/fsm.md

 Finite State Machines is a mathematical model of computations to model sequential logic.
-FSM consists of finite number of states, transition function, inputs alphabets, start state and end state(s).
-In the field of computer science the FSMs are used in designing Compilers, Linguistics, Step workflows, Game Design, Protocols Procedures (like TCP/IP), Event-driven programming, Conversational AI and many more.
+FSM consists of a finite number of states, transition function, inputs alphabets, start state and end state(s).
+In the field of computer science, the FSMs are used in designing Compilers, Linguistics, Step workflows, Game Design, Protocols Procedures (like TCP/IP), Event-driven programming, Conversational AI and many more.

-A Finite State Machine that simulates a Traffic Signal is designed below. `Green` is the start/initial state, which upon receiving a trigger moves to `Yellow` state, which upon receiving a trigger transitions to `Red` state.
+A Finite State Machine that simulates a Traffic Signal is designed below. `Green` is the start/initial state, which upon receiving a trigger moves to `Yellow` state, which upon receiving a trigger, transitions to `Red` state.
 The `Red` state circles back to `Green` and the loop continues.
 The machine does not have any end state because we do not want our traffic signal to stop functioning.

 ![traffic signal fsm](https://user-images.githubusercontent.com/4745789/79678813-d572ff00-821c-11ea-8437-b4a3b7fd1a60.png)

-Any FSM can be in exactly one of a finite states at any given time and it transitions into another state in response to some input.
-In the example above, at any point in time the traffic signal is exactly in one state - either `Green`, `Yellow` or `Red`.
+Any FSM can be in exactly one of the finite states at any given time and it transitions into another state in response to some input.
+In the example above, at any point in time, the traffic signal is exactly in one state - either `Green`, `Yellow` or `Red`.
 The transition rules are defined for each state and because of that rules we will always see `Red` going back to `Green` and never `Yellow`.
-Thus transition function defines the rules which the state and the FSM adheres to and is the one that determines the sequential loigc the FSM builds.
+Thus transition function defines the rules which the state and the FSM adhere to and is the one that determines the sequential logic the FSM builds.

-In this article we will dive deep into how we can model a Finite State Machine using Python coroutines.
+In this article, we will dive deep into how we can model a Finite State Machine using Python coroutines.

 # Python Coroutines
 In a Finite State Machine, with every input, the control transits from one state to another and modelling them with Python Coroutines is simple and intuitive.
 So before diving into the implementation we take a detour and look at what Generators and Coroutines are and how they fit into this scheme of things.

 ## Generators
 Generators, in python, are **resumable functions** which keeps on yielding values as long as someone keeps asking for the new values, by calling `next` function on it.
-If there are no more values to yield, generators raise a `StopIteration` excetpion.
+If there are no more values to yield, generators raise a `StopIteration` exception.

 ```py
 def fib():